erolstt/pypom-ex/README.md

 Tests are run using the command line.
 Below are a couple of examples of running the tests:

-To run all of the desktop tests against the default environment:
+To run all of the tests against the default environment:

 ```bash
 $ py.test --driver Firefox